The Relationship Between Sex and Sleep

 Several sleep disorders have been connected to sexual problems.
 Obstructive sleep apnea (OSA), which involves recurring pauses in breathing that disrupt sleep, has been associated with a significantly higher risk of erectile dysfunction .
 Studies have also shown that OSA is tied to sexual dysfunction in women .

-Working non-standard hours, known as shift work, also has been linked to erectile dysfunction .
-Shift work can throw a person’s circadian rhythm out of alignment with the day-night schedule, interfering with numerous bodily processes.
-The risk of sexual problems has been found mostly in shift workers who report poor sleep .
+Working non-standard hours, known as shift work, can throw a person’s circadian rhythm out of alignment and increase the risk of sexual problems.

-Another way that sleep may affect sexual health is through impaired decision-making and impulse control .
-Sleep deprivation may raise the risk of risky sexual behavior that can lead to sexually transmitted infections or unplanned pregnancy.
+Sleep deprivation may also raise the risk of impaired decision-making and risky sexual behavior that can lead to sexually transmitted infections or unplanned pregnancy.

 How Does Sex Affect Sleep?